-Contact Customer Support at support@fastly.com (mailto:support@fastly.com).
+Contact Customer Support at support@fastly.com).
 We will verify that you are associated with the company by phone.
 We will use the contact information located on the company website or under the Fastly account tab.
 Upon verification, we will send you a recovery code and reset your password.